Launch of the Business Banking Resolution Service

 The Current Process

-The BBRS process will undoubtedly adjust and change over time.
-However the key features will include a form of mediation with the aim of resolving cases between businesses and banks on a “fair and reasonable” basis taking into account all of the relevant information available.
+The BBRS will undoubtedly evolve over time.
+However, the scheme will use the full range of dispute resolution techniques – from settlement and mediation through to full adjudication – with the aim of resolving cases between businesses and banks on a “fair and reasonable” basis, taking into account all of the relevant information available.
 The awards can be a financial and non-financial and there are caps based on the scheme being entered into.
 The contemporary scheme is capped at £600,000 and the historical scheme is capped at £350,000.
 However, BBRS have indicated that in some instances they can recommend the Bank pays an award above the stated caps and the Bank is required to consider such a recommendation in good faith.

 How Can Ellis Jones Help?